 - Polygraph Examination: No applicant shall be disqualified solely on the basis of polygraph chart evaluations.

-- Pre-Employment Assessment Center (PEAC): Tests of practical abilities measuring the applicant's ability to perform the tasks associated with performing the essential job functions of Police Officer.
+- Assessment: Tests of practical abilities measuring the applicant's ability to perform the tasks associated with performing the essential job functions of Police Officer.

 - Oral Interview with Board of Fire and Police Commissioners

-All applicants receiving a conditional offer of employment shall undergo a medical physical, including a drug screen, and a psychological examination to determine if they can perform the essential functions of a Police Officer with or without reasonable accommodation.
+All applicants receiving a conditional offer of employment shall undergo a psychological examination and a medical physical, including a drug screen to determine if they can perform the essential functions of a Police Officer with or without reasonable accommodation.

-Salary: The starting annual base salary for this position is $67,569 (i.e. step 1, effective 1/1/2018) with a competitive benefit package.
-All positions will be filled at step 1, regardless of years of experience.
-The position is non-exempt under FLSA.
-For more information, see the collective bargaining agreement found here.
+Salary: The starting annual base salary for Pre-Certified Officers is $67,569-$77,537, depending on years of full-time, continuous law enforcement experience.
+This position is non-exempt under FLSA.
+For more information regarding salary, please see the collective bargaining agreement found here.

 Fringe Benefits: The competitive benefit package includes participation in the Glenview Police Pension, employee- funded retirement programs, health insurance, dental, and vision insurance.